pakjiddat/Pakjiddat-Website/src/pages/articles/2020-02-04---Version-Control---Quick-Tips/index.md

  ```

 #### [Removing large files from all commits](https://htmlpreview.github.io/?https://github.com/newren/git-filter-repo/blob/docs/html/git-filter-repo.html)
 To remove large files from all commits in a git repository, the git-filter-repo tool can be used.
-To install the tools follow this [install guide](https://newbedev.com/how-do-you-install-git-filter-repo).
+To install the tool follow this [install guide](https://newbedev.com/how-do-you-install-git-filter-repo).

 Next run the following command to remove the directory dir1/dir2 from all commits: